Skip to main content

 Biography

-The Atlanta Falcons hired Matt Jones as assistant offensive line coach on Feb.
+Matt Jones was named the Falcons assistant offensive line coach on Feb.
 6, 2026.

 Jones' career in football began as a student assistant at his alma mater, Eastern Illinois, and one season at Lincoln-Way Central High School in New Lenox, Ill.
 (2008).
-He then spent 2009 and 2010 coaching the offensive line and tight ends at University of Saint Francis (Ill.) before spending two seasons (2011-12) as the offensive line coach, run game coordinator and academic coordinator at Avila University.
+He then spent 2009 and 2010 coaching the offensive line and tight ends at University of Saint Francis (Ill.) before spending two seasons (2011-12) as the offensive line coach and run game coordinator at Avila University.
 In 2013, he worked with the tight ends at Villanova, followed by a two-year stint as a graduate assistant at Tulane (2014-15).

 A native of Chicago, Ill., Jones earned a bachelor's degree from Eastern Illinois University in 2008 and a master's degree from Tulane University in 2015.
 He and his wife, Becky, have one son, AJ.